 Toronto Lit Up is a three year initiative, spearheaded by the Toronto Arts Council and IFOA, designed to spotlight Toronto’s writers and empower local artists with career-building opportunities.

-Diana is a first year MFA student in the University of Guelph's Creative Writing program.
-She writes fiction and non-fiction.
+Diana Biacora is an MFA candidate in the University of Guelph's Creative Writing Program.
+She writes fiction and creative non-fiction.
 She lives and writes in Toronto.

 Nicole Chin is the author of the House of Anansi Press Digital Short, “Shooting the Bitch”, which received the McIllquham Foundation Prize for best original short story.
 Her work has appeared in Joyland Magazine, Room Magazine, The Puritan, Found Press and others.
 She has been long-listed for the House of Anansi Broken Social Scene Short Story Contest and was the recipient of the Helen Richards Campbell Memorial Award.